yashmadan123/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

 The *Chat* playground provides a chatbot interface for GPT 3.5 and higher models.
 It uses the *ChatCompletions* API rather than the older *Completions* API.

 1. In the **Playground** section, select the **Chat** page, and ensure that the **my-gpt-model** model is selected in the configuration pane.
-2. In the **Assistant setup** section, in the **System message** box, replace the current text with the following statement: `The system is an AI teacher that helps people learn about AI`.
+2. In the **Setup** section, in the **System message** box, replace the current text with the following statement: `The system is an AI teacher that helps people learn about AI`.

 3. Below the **System message** box, click on **Add an example**, and enter the following message and response in the designated boxes: